 - Find out what your strengths, drives and passions are.
 What interests do you have?
 Which industries and companies interest you?
 And what competences define who you are?

-- Visit the FEB Careers Company in person and follow us on Facebook to find out about all the career services we have to offer for you to get to know yourself.
+- Visit the FEB Career Services in person and follow us on Facebook to find out about all the career services we have to offer for you to get to know yourself.

 - Schedule an appointment with our Career Advisors via the Student Support Desk.

 - Attend an interactive career development workshop .